 Ideas for Having the Best Avocado on Your Block

-Back It Up: Try to have an extra on hand, once in a while you’ll get caught by one that is partly or all not-so-good.
+Try to have an extra one on hand.
+Although avocado is a healthy food, once in a while you’ll get caught by one that bruised, leaving it partly or mostly not-so-good.

 - Slices: the avocado slicer is a great invention, makes nice looking slices.

 - Motorized Blend (for soup, pesto, etc.): if you’re going to use an electric blender, use a spoon and just scoop chunks right into the blender.
 We like the mini food processor that fits on top of a blender base (Oster kitchen center 5900, no longer made) or any other small food processor.

 - Manual Blend: for guacamole or avocado/radish bagels you don’t want to moosh the avocado, it’s nice to have some texture.
 The best way is to dice it fine, then blend by hand with other ingredients.
 Hold the half avocado, skin on, in your hand.
 Then make close diagonal slices with a dinner knife; reverse the avocado end-to-end and repeat (so the second set of slices is at right angles to the first); then make slices crosswise, at right angles to the others.
 Use a spoon to scoop the now-tiny-dice into your mixing bowl

 - The Elegant Peel: this works for slicing, dicing and fine dicing and makes you look as if you know what you’re doing.
 Take an avocado half face up, skin down, and cut away the skin.
 A dinner knife will do, cut thru a bit, then peel it off.
 You’ll end up with a clean half that can be sliced or cubed.